Five Eight (band): Overview

-Since 1992, Five Eight has recorded eight Compact Discs.
+Since 1992, Five Eight has recorded eight albums.
 They previously toured with R.E.M. and have performed with Cheap Trick, The Ramones, Cracker, Pylon, and Seven Mary Three.
 The group is prominent in the Athens/Atlanta area and has played at Athens Recovery Fest.
 The band came together in 1988 in Athens when an earlier incarnation, known as The Reasonable Men, disbanded.
 Before settling on the name Five Eight, they played at least one show under the name The Helgrammites.

 The ninth Five Eight offering, titled "Your God Is Dead To Me Now," was recorded in 2010 and released in early 2011.
 Sean Dunn rejoined the group for this album.
 In July 2017, Five Eight released their tenth album, "Songs for St. Jude," a double album on Chicken Ranch Records with appearances by Patterson Hood and Jack Logan.

-The band is the subject of the upcoming feature documentary Weirdo: The Story of Five Eight, directed by former journalist Marc Pilvinsky and due in 2020."
+The band is the subject of the feature documentary Weirdo: The Story of Five Eight, directed by former journalist Marc Pilvinsky and due in 2020.